pablosalvador10/gbb-ai-smart-document-processing/README.md

 ### Data

 We use the RVL-CDIP dataset, consisting of 400,000 grayscale images in 16 classes.
-For this prototype, we selected 100 samples per class, split into 70% for training and 30% for validation.For more information about the RVL-CDIP dataset, please refer to the (dataset page)[https://huggingface.co/datasets/aharley/rvl_cdip] on Hugging Face 📚
+For this prototype, we selected 100 samples per class, split into 70% for training and 30% for validation.
+For more information about the RVL-CDIP dataset, please refer to the [dataset page](https://huggingface.co/datasets/aharley/rvl_cdip) on Hugging Face 📚.

 ### Solution